sujit49/Space-mission-data-analysis-/README.md

-🚀 Space Missions Data Analysis
+🚀 Space Missions Data Analysis using Python
-Analyze and visualize historical space mission data to gain insights into mission trends, success rates, companies involved, and more using Python.
+This project performs a complete data analysis pipeline on historical space mission data.
+It explores trends in launches, success rates, launch costs, launch locations, and companies.
+It includes data cleaning, exploratory data analysis (EDA), visualizations, summary statistics, and saves the processed data for future use.

+📌 Features
+Data Loading & Cleaning:

+Loads the space_missions.csv dataset.

+Cleans the column names (e.g., removing newline characters, standardizing names).

+Converts the Date column to datetime format and extracts Year and Month.

+Cleans the Price column by removing non-numeric symbols and converting to float.

+Exploratory Data Analysis (EDA):

+Displays the first few rows and summary statistics of the dataset.

+Shows the number of missions per year using a bar plot.

+Visualizes the distribution of mission status (Success, Failure, etc.).

+Displays success rate over time as a line chart.

+Shows the top 10 companies by number of missions.

+Analyzes rocket status distribution (Active vs Retired).

+Shows the top 10 launch locations.

+Plots the average mission cost per year (if data is available).

+Data Output:

+Saves a cleaned and enriched version of the dataset as processed_space_missions.csv.

-📁 Project Structure
+📁 File Structure
+space_missions.csv: Original raw dataset.

+space_missions_analysis.py: Main script for analysis, visualization, and preprocessing.

+processed_space_missions.csv: Output file with cleaned and enhanced data.

+README.md: Project documentation file (you are reading it!).

+📦 Prerequisites
+Ensure the following libraries are installed before running the script:

 bash
 Copy
 Edit
-space_missions_analysis/
-│
-├── space_missions.csv              # Raw dataset
-├── processed_space_missions.csv    # Cleaned and enriched dataset (output)
-├── space_missions_analysis.py      # Main Python analysis script
-└── README.md                       # Documentation
-💾 Installation Requirements
-Before running the project, ensure you have the following Python libraries installed:

-nginx
-Copy
-Edit
 pip install pandas matplotlib seaborn
-If you're using additional features (like OCR, audio, or NLP), you might also need:

-nginx
+▶️ How to Run the Script
+Make sure the file space_missions.csv is in the same directory as space_missions_analysis.py.

+Open a terminal or command prompt and navigate to the project folder.

+Run the script:

+bash
 Copy
 Edit
-pip install PyPDF2 pytesseract pdf2image gTTS pygame transformers 📊 Exploratory Data Analysis (EDA) & Insights
-This project performs a thorough analysis of global space missions.
-Key operations include:

-Data Cleaning:

-Fixes column names by removing line breaks.

-Converts Date to datetime format and extracts Year and Month.

-Cleans Price values and converts them to numeric for analysis.

-Visualizations:

-Number of Missions Over Time – Bar plot of mission count per year.

-Mission Status Distribution – Bar chart showing counts of Success, Failure, etc.

-Success Rate Over Time – Line graph showing yearly success rate (%).

-Top 10 Companies by Number of Missions – Most active space companies.

-Average Mission Cost Over Time – Yearly trend in mission prices (if data available).

-Rocket Status Distribution – Pie chart of active vs retired rockets.

-Top 10 Launch Locations – Bar plot of most used launchpads worldwide.

-Summary Output (in terminal):

-Total number of missions.

-Overall success rate.

-Average mission cost (if available).

-Output File:

-Cleaned dataset is saved as processed_space_missions.csv.

-✅ How to Run
-Ensure space_missions.csv is in the project folder.

-Open your terminal or IDE and run:

-nginx
-Copy
-Edit
 python space_missions_analysis.py
-🛰️ Credits
+The script will output:

+Initial dataset preview and statistics.

+Cleaned column names and new columns (Year, Month).

+Visualizations (displayed in separate windows).

+Total missions, overall success rate, and average mission cost.

+A new file named processed_space_missions.csv will be saved with the cleaned data.

+🔁 Workflow Overview
+Load Data: Import the space mission dataset from CSV.

+Clean Data:

+Standardize column names.

+Convert date to datetime and extract year/month.

+Clean and convert cost data.

+Explore & Visualize:

+Plot number of missions per year.

+Show mission success/failure distribution.

+Plot success rate and mission costs over time.

+Display top companies and launch locations.

+Save Output:

+Store cleaned data to processed_space_missions.csv.

+💡 Potential Enhancements
+Country-wise Analysis: Group mission data by country to analyze space race trends globally.

+Predictive Modeling: Use ML models to predict mission success based on input features like company, location, price, etc.

+Interactive Dashboard: Build a Streamlit or Plotly Dash web app for exploring the data interactively.

+Hyperparameter Analysis: If extended to classification tasks, use GridSearchCV for tuning.

+Time Series Forecasting: Predict future space missions or costs using historical trends.

+🙌 Acknowledgments
-Dataset Source: [UCI / Kaggle / Public Domain Dataset] Developed by: Your Name
+Dataset Source: [Public Dataset — UCI / Kaggle / SpaceX / Wikipedia]

+Developed by: Your Name